-The AFA has been critical in providing arts programming to First Nation and Métis communities through the AFL program.
+The AFA provides arts programming to First Nation and Métis communities through the AFL program.

-Annual recruitment for Arts Mentor positions takes place each spring.
+Annual recruitment for AFL Mentors takes place each spring.

-An integral component of the AFA arts programming is contracting Senior Artists (established Indigenous artists) to offer workshops in the communities.
+An integral component of the AFA arts programming is contracting Indigenous artists to offer workshops in communities.

-Senior Artists are important role models for Indigenous youth.
-They inspire confidence, leadership skills, an appreciation for the arts, and build self-esteem.
+The Indigenous artists hired are important role models for Indigenous youth.
+They inspire confidence, skill building and an appreciation for the arts.